|

 Hugh Porter

-for his victory in the World’s Professional Cycling Pursuit
+for his victory in the World Professional Cycling

 1969 |